RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to possibly add a description or some specific notes attached to each vinyl, if required

 * **Plan**
+I want the user to be able to add a small description about each specific vinyl.
+Whether that's a few words about a song on it or the condition of the vinyl itself.
+For example, this is an Ibiza style trance tune or this is happy hardcore at it's finest, and it's always good to know if there is a small scratch, some warping or possibly some sleeve damage too.
+This will also be useful information if you are ever looking to sell a vinyl on Discogs (Disclaimer - other vinyl sales websites are available) and you will probably have the main information already in My Vinyl Answer.
+Although selling vinyl should be made a criminal offence to be fair .... but that would mean I wouldn't have been able to buy any .... which would mean I have lost my passion !!!
+Okay scrap that, I meant to say selling vinyl should be a crime .... unless you are selling to me, ha ha, much better :)

 * **Implementation**